 This stale data is a major problem in high-transaction, multi-environment applications where working with outdated data leaves a big mark on the performance.
 In this blog, I’ll discuss how you can continue using caching and still avoid this “stale data” problem.

 NCache is a very powerful distributed caching solution with an abundant set of powerful features.
 Just like any distributed cache, NCache sits between the database and the application itself and caches the data from the database to be used by the application; thus, reducing the read/write time exponentially.
+By offloading repeat read requests from the database to NCache, organizations can reduce Request Unit (RU) consumption by up to 80%, preventing performance bottlenecks during peak traffic.
 It also solves the problem of stale data (discussed earlier) by a feature known as NotifyExtensibleDependency.

 Through NotifyExtensibleDependency, you can write your own custom data dependency logic in which a notification from a database (Cosmos DB in this case) is processed by NCache by making use of the Change Feed mechanism of Cosmos DB.